harness/developer-hub/docs/cloud-cost-management/get-started/ccm-smp/azure-smp.md

 ## Next steps

-At this point, your "staging area" for future Microsoft Azure CUR reports is ready and we can follow our standard methodologies for onboarding these assets.
+At this point, your "staging area" for future Microsoft Azure Billing Exports is ready and we can follow our standard methodologies for onboarding these assets.

 **Figure: Azure CCM Self-Managed Documentation Next Steps**
 <DocImage path={require('./static/azure-smp-arch-next-steps.jpeg')} title="Click to view full size image" />

-- Use [Azure connector setup](https://developer.harness.io/docs/cloud-cost-management/get-started/onboarding-guide/set-up-cost-visibility-for-azure) to set up Azure CURs and push them to our configured destination storage account.
+- Use [Azure connector setup](https://developer.harness.io/docs/cloud-cost-management/get-started/onboarding-guide/set-up-cost-visibility-for-azure) to set up Azure Billing Exports and push them to our configured destination storage account.
 - Use [Kubernetes connector setup](https://developer.harness.io/docs/cloud-cost-management/get-started/onboarding-guide/set-up-cost-visibility-for-kubernetes#create-ccm-connector) to expand visibility and reporting for Azure Kubernetes and other Kubernetes clusters hosted in Azure.